The Path from Survival Mode to Flourishing

 Sleep became difficult.

 My body began holding tension in ways I could not explain.
-When the stress intensified, pain would run from my head down through my thigh and leg.
+When the distress intensified, pain would run from my head down through my thigh and leg.

 I knew something had to change.